Comparison of research networking tools and research profiling systems

+Use

 RN tools differ from search engines like Google in that RN tools access information in databases and other data not limited to web pages.
 They also differ from social networking systems in that they represent a compendium of data ingested from authoritative and verifiable sources rather than predominantly individually-posted information, making RN tools more reliable.
 Yet, RN tools have sufficient flexibility to allow for profile editing.
 RN tools provide resources to bolster human connections: they can make non-intuitive matches, do not depend on serendipity and do not have a propensity to return only to previously identified collaborations/collaborators.
 RN tools generally have associated analytical capabilities that enable evaluation of collaboration and cross-disciplinary research/scholarly activity, especially over time.

 RN tools and research profiling systems can help researchers gain recognition.
 Active promotion of scholarship is an aspect of the publication cycle.
 Commercial and non-profit services help researchers increase visibility and recognition.
 Digital researcher services enhance discoverability, shareability and citability of scholarship.
 According to Shanks and Arlitsch, digital researcher services fall into three categories: